leopro/trip-planner/README.md

 - The Route knows the approximate road distance
 - A route could be duplicated
 - A duplicated Route could be added to the Trip
+- Trade-off: removed InternalIdentity value object
+- Fix: Date::input should be a DateTime

 Application
 ========================